ss-lab-cancerunit/SenescenceKG/README.md

 [Gene Ontology](http://geneontology.org/), [ReMap](https://remap.univ-amu.fr/),
 and [DrugBank](https://go.drugbank.com/) into the knowledge graph, adding relations between senescence-associated genes (identified from the RNA-sequencing analysis and the four public gene databases).
-All data sets are publicly available and can be downloaded from the linked websites.
+All data sets are publicly available and can be downloaded from the links provided at the top.
 Code used to parse the data sets and construct the graph can be found in [`KGconstruction/`](KGconstruction).
 An overview of the entities and relations present in the graph is shown below.